Barmanou

 The Barmanou (or Barmanu or Baddmanus) is allegedly a bipedal humanoid primate cryptid that inhabits the mountainous region of northern Pakistan.
 Shepherds living in the mountains have reported sightings.

 The Barmanou is the Pakistani equivalent of the Bigfoot.
-The term Barmanou originating in Khowar, but now used in several Pakistani languages including Urdu, Shina, Pashto and Kashmiri.
-In addition to the name Barmanou there are a few local variant names as well.
+The term Barmanou originates in Khowar, but is now used in several Pakistani languages including Urdu, Shina, Pashto and Kashmiri.
+In addition to the name Barmanou, there are a few local variant names.

-The proposed range of the Barmanou covers the Chitral and Karakoram Ranges, between the Pamirs and the Himalaya.
-This places the Barmanou between the ranges of two more-famous cryptids, the Almas of Central Asia and the Yeti of the Himalayas.
+The proposed range of the Barmanou covers the Chitral and Karakoram Ranges, between the Pamirs and the Himalayas.
+This places the Barmanou between the ranges of two more famous cryptids, the Almas of Central Asia and the Yeti of the Himalayas.

-The Barmanou allegedly possesses both human and apelike characteristics and has a reputation for abducting women and attempting to mate with them.
+The Barmanou allegedly possesses both human and apelike characteristics, and has a reputation for abducting women and attempting to mate with them.
 It is also reported to wear animal skins upon its back and head.
-The Barmanou appears in the folklore of the Northern Regions of Pakistan and depending on where the stories come from it tends to be either described as an ape or a wild man.
+The Barmanou appears in the folklore of the Northern Regions of Pakistan, and depending on where the stories come from, it is described as an ape or a wild man.